We bought a timeshare at Hilton a couple of years ago. I was really unhappy with this shopping for a while.

 Our sales rep said, “Help yourself, these muffins are amazing!
 Make yourself comfortable.”

-It was obvious that the sales team trying to soften their high-pressure sales tactics by providing a nice environment as much as possible.
+It was obvious that the sales team tried to soften their high-pressure sales tactics by providing a nice environment as much as possible.

 Nice luxe sofa, free food & coffee as well as amazing views.
 I could hear my husband’s heartbeat.
 He was so excited.